What is a conforming loan?

 The FHA streamline refinance program offers different maximum loan amounts based on the type of refinance you’re considering and may also be influenced by county-specific limits.
 Here’s a breakdown of the maximum loan amounts:

-Please note that these limits can vary depending on your specific location due to county-specific regulations.
+Please note that these limits could vary depending on your specific location due to county-specific regulations.